Getting that first job

 You will need to understand a little html coding (try w3schools, also check out their CSS tutorials) but you should not have any trouble learning this.
 Look at the resume, View the source and save the source to your public_html folder.
 You can use any text editor, html editor or word processor to edit this template.
 I suggest you save the template as resume.html as it just makes sense to do so.

-View this document and save the source on your computer.
-This document defines the content of your resume.
-It does include MicroFormats that allow other applications to make sense of your data (for example LinkedIn uses microformats.
-A search for Microformats at Linked in
+It does include MicroFormats that allow other applications to make sense of your data (for example LinkedIn uses micro-formats).

 Some pointers can be found at: uvm career services.